n1k0/docbrown/README.md

 React mixin
 ===========

-This spec isn't tied to [React](facebook.github.io/react/), though a React mixin is provided.
+This implementation isn't tied to [React](facebook.github.io/react/), though a React mixin is provided.
 A demo is available in the `demo/` directory.

 Basic usage: